 Are weasels known to enter homes or yards?

 Like many other wild animals, weasels will only invade homes and yards when food and shelter become scarce in their natural habitat.
 Farmers have to be especially alert for the pests since they attack livestock, particularly chickens.
 Since they are able to squeeze through small spaces, weasels can enter barns or sheds with relative ease.
 Nonetheless, they typically only enter homes by accident, if at all.
+When they encroach on human habitations, weasels may nest under sheds, porches, and barns.

 Do weasels harm people or property?